Fulgora/ssto_launch/README.md

 ##Vessel requirements:
 - Engines: Rapier (required), nuclear (optional), other jet-engines to assist atmospheric flight (optional)
 - All engines in first stage
-- Rapier engines set to 'manual switching'
+- Rapier engines set to 'manual switching' (highly recommended)

 ##Usage:
 Launch the craft like any other SSTO to the runway.
 (I like to turn on the brakes but its not a must)<br/>